Hijab row: Constitution gives women right to wear what they want, says Priyanka Gandhi Vadra

 Over the past few days, Hindu students at several places in Karnataka have protested against women wearing hijabs to college.

 Congress General Secretary Priyanka Gandhi Vadra on Wednesday said that the Constitution gives women the right to wear what they want.
-Her statement came amid the controversy about some colleges in Karnataka stopping woman from attending class because they were dressed in hijab.
+Her statement came amid controversy about some colleges in Karnataka stopping woman from attending class because they were dressed in hijab.

 “Whether it is a bikini, a ghoonghat, a pair of jeans or a hijab, it is a woman’s right to decide what she wants to wear,” Vadra said in a tweet.
 “This right is GUARANTEED by the Indian constitution.
 Stop harassing women.”

-Congress leader Rahul Gandhi on Saturday had also extended support to students who have been been fighting for their right to wear hijabs in classrooms.
+Congress leader Rahul Gandhi on Saturday had also expressed support to students who have been been fighting for their right to wear hijabs in classrooms.

 “By letting students’ hijab come in the way of their education, we are robbing the future of the daughters of India,” he had said.
 “Ma Saraswati gives knowledge to all.
 She doesn’t differentiate.”

 Over the past few days, Hindu students at several places in Karnataka have protested against women wearing hijabs to college.
-On Tuesday, the Karnataka government announced that all high schools and colleges in the state will remain shut for three days between February 9 and February 11.
+On Tuesday, the Karnataka government announced that all high schools and colleges in the state will remain shut for three days from February 9.

-This was announced after videos from at least two colleges showed groups of men wearing saffron scarves protesting against women wearing hijabs.
+This was announced after some men menaced women in hijabs, climbed up a flagpole to plant a saffron flag and broke into classrooms.

 Meanwhile, Karnataka Primary and Secondary Education Minister BC Nagesh said that no one can take law and order into their own hands, ANI reported.
 “Government will not spare any miscreant,” he said.